red-collar-official/flutter_kore/README.md

 There are also utility classes to connect all components of architecture.
 This classes are generated using <b>builder</b> package.

-Main app class contains instances of interactor collection and service locator
+Main app class contains instances of interactor collection and wrapper locator

 For example here is definition of main app class: